 The two other major players in the American conversation of social democratic principles are the Labor Party and the Socialist Party USA.
 The labor party stands for a democratic social revolution from the grassroots up in opposition to a single political party’s violent seizure of power.
 The Socialist Party USA is recently founded.
 In June 1996, delegates from several hundred local and international unions and individual activists came together to identify new ways to advocate for working people.

 All six of these organizations recognize in varying degrees the need for a more radical democracy.
-There is a need for a government that will fight against and exposes fascist, communist-style state control.
-These organizations can help assure primary government institutions, from the small town fire department to the Department of Defense, serve the people well.
+There is a need for a government that will fight against and exposes racist, fascist, communist-style state control.
+These organizations can help assure primary government institutions, from the small town fire and police departments to the U.S. Department of Defense, serve the people well.
 These political parties believe in a diverse society.
 They know they can end racism.
 They are confident in building a new American understanding of a shared egalitarian future.
 Can these organizations lead people to a socialist society that values cooperation, work, home, and community?
 If not them who, and if not now, when?